samiralam/rules-compendium/docs/phb/5-feats/index.md

 ***Speed Increase.*** Your Speed increases by 10 feet.

-***Dash over Difficult Terrain.*** When you take the [Dash](/sources/dnd/free-rules/rules-glossary#DashAction) action on your turn, [Difficult Terrain](/sources/dnd/free-rules/rules-glossary#DifficultTerrain) doesn’t cost you extra movement for the rest of that turn.
+***Dash over Difficult Terrain.*** When you take the [Dash](/sources/dnd/free-rules/rules-glossary#DashAction) action on your turn, [Difficult Terrain](/sources/dnd/free-rules/rules-glossary#DifficultTerrain) doesn't cost you extra movement for the rest of that turn.

 ***Agile Movement.*** [Opportunity Attacks](/sources/dnd/free-rules/rules-glossary#OpportunityAttack) have [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) against you.